Plant DetailShow Menu

 Leaf Description:

-Simple, bright green, paddle shaped leaves 1/8" to 3/16" wide by 1/4"-3/4" long.
+Simple, bright green, paddle shaped leaves 1/8 to 3/16 of an inch wide by less than 1 inch long.
 Red sticky hairs on top trap insects.
 At the base of the plant the leaves are more congested, spreading out as they move up the stem.

 • Stem: